David Goldstein Memorial Scholarship for Criminal Law Students

-The scholarship is open to SF State Paralegal Studies program certificate students planning a career in criminal law.
-We will award two $3,000 scholarships this semester to disburse for spring 2019.
-Student scholarship essays are due on December 1, 2018.
+The scholarship is open to SF State Paralegal Program certificate students planning a career in criminal law.
+We will award two $3,000 scholarships this semester.
+Student scholarship essays are due on April 18, 2019.
 For questions contact Eduardo Cerpa.

 The criteria for applying is as follows:

 - Students must be certificate students with a 3.5 GPA in Paralegal Studies courses.

 - Students must have completed at least one semester in the program.

 - Students must have taken or be enrolled in our Paralegal Studies Criminal Law class and/or completed an internship or volunteer work in criminal law.

 - Students must write an essay detailing their career plans for working as a paralegal or going on to law school to continue to work for social justice in criminal law.
 See details below.

 Students must write an essay detailing their career plans for working as a paralegal or going on to law school to continue to work for social justice in criminal law.

 - The essay should be 2 - 3 pages typed in 12 point and double spaced.